camunda/camunda-docs/docs/components/modeler/web-modeler/token-simulation.md

 description: Use token simulation to get a deeper understanding of the BPMN execution semantics by playing, pausing, and stepping through your processes.
 ---

-Token simulation helps you to get a deeper understanding of the BPMN execution semantic and allows you to play, pause, and step through a process just like a BPMN 2.0 compliant engine would.
+Available in Modeler's **Design** mode, token simulation helps you to get a deeper understanding of the BPMN execution semantic and allows you to play, pause, and step through a process just like a BPMN 2.0 compliant engine would.
-It is available in the design mode of the Modeler.

 :::tip

 Token simulation is a BPMN learning tool, not a fully featured BPMN engine.

-If you are developing your process and want to validate how _exactly_ it would execute on Camunda [give Play a try](./play-your-process.md).
+If you are developing your process and want to validate how _exactly_ it would execute on Camunda, [give Play a try](./play-your-process.md).

 :::

 ### Turn on/off

-First, open your BPMN diagram in Modeler and switch to the design mode.
+First, open your BPMN diagram in Modeler and switch to **Design** mode.

 To turn the feature on/off, use the **Token Simulation** toggle (or the keyboard shortcut `T` inside the canvas).
 The modeling features will not work while you are in token simulation mode.